COx2/JUCE_JAPAN_DEMO/2018/Samples/HelloSinewave/README.md

 # HelloSinewave

-This is a example of Sinewave generator that implemented as minimum changes.
+This is an example of Sinewave generator that implemented as minimum changes.

 This project is created with "Audio Plugin" template from Projucer.

 # require